 Narconon school statistics show that those receiving effective prevention talks are less likely to start abusing alcohol.
 For those already struggling, rehabilitation is really the only way out of an alcohol addiction.

-For more information on alcohol abuse or to get help for yourself or a loved one call Vista Bay Santa Cruz at 888-292-4999.
+For more information on alcohol abuse or to get help for yourself or a loved one call Redwood Cliffs Santa Cruz at 888-292-4999.